This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - directly or indirectly result in bid rigging or collusive bidding; or

-- share the market or source of production by way of allocation of geographical area of markets or the type of goods or services or the number of customers in the market,
+- share the market or source of production by way of allocation of geographical area of markets or the type of goods or services or the number of customers in the market.

-are presumed to have an adverse effect on competition and are considered to be per se illegal.
 However, joint venture agreements are excluded from the category of anti-competitive agreements if they increase efficiency in production, supply, distribution, storage, acquisition or control of goods or provision of services.

 Abuse of dominant position